superReal/composer-with-oxid-demo-module/README.md

 composer-with-oxid-demo-module
 ===============

-Demo module for showing how to handle OXID themes with composer
+Demo module for showing how to handle OXID modules with composer

 Installation
 ======